Condensation in preferential attachment models with location-based choice: Examples

 \subsection{Middle of three}

 As $r=1$ gives standard preferential attachment, and the cases with $r=2$ and either $\Xi=(0,1)$ or $\Xi=(1,0)$ are equivalent to cases of the choice-fitness model of \cite{Sou.1}, which has rather different behaviour, the simplest case which illustrates our results is the ``middle of three'' model given by $r=3$ and $\Xi=(0,1,0)$.
+Here Theorem \ref{threshold} predicts a phase transition at $\alpha_{\mathrm c}=-1/2$.

-We can express our functions $F_1(y;x,\ekr)$ and $F_2(y,d;\ekr)$ as and
+We can express our functions $F_1\Bigl(y;x,\ekr\Bigr)$ and $F_2\Bigl(y,d;\ekr\Bigr)$ as and

-For $x\in(0,1)$, define $\{\psi_1(x),\psi_2(x),\psi_3(x)\}$ such that $\psi_1(x)\leq\psi_2(x)\leq\psi_3(x)$ as the three real roots of $F_1(y;z,\midthree)=0$ when three exist and $\psi(x)$ as the single root when only one exists.
-We have $F_1'(y;x,\midthree)=-6y^3+6y^2-(2+\alpha)$, and so $F_1(y;x,\midthree)$ is decreasing in $y$ whenever $\alpha\geq-\frac12$, but has turning points at $y=\frac12\pm\sqrt{-(1+2\alpha)/12}$ for $\alpha\in(-1,-\frac12)$.
-At $x=\frac12$ we have $F_1(y;x,\midthree)=(\frac12-y)(F_1'(y;x,\midthree)+1+2\alpha)/3$.
-Consequently the values of $F_1(y;\frac12,\midthree)$ at the turning points are $\mp\sqrt{-(1+2\alpha)^3/108}$, and the corresponding values of $F_1(y;\frac12,\midthree)$ are given by $(1+\alpha)(x-\frac12)\mp\sqrt{-(1+2\alpha)^3/108}$.
-It follows that there are multiple roots if and only if $\lvert x-\frac12\rvert\leq\sqrt{\frac{-(1+2\alpha)^3}{108(1+\alpha)}}$; write $s=s(\alpha)$ for this quantity.
+For $x\in(0,1)$, define $\{\psi_1(x),\psi_2(x),\psi_3(x)\}$ such that $\psi_1(x)\leq\psi_2(x)\leq\psi_3(x)$ as the three real roots of $F_1\Bigl(y;x,\midthree\Bigr)=0$ when three exist and $\psi(x)$ as the single root when only one exists.
+We have $F_1'\Bigl(y;x,\midthree\Bigr)=-6y^2+6y-(2+\alpha)$, and so $F_1\Bigl(y;x,\midthree\Bigr)$ is decreasing in $y$ whenever $\alpha\geq-\frac12$, but has turning points at $y=\frac12\pm\sqrt{-(1+2\alpha)/12}$ for $\alpha\in\bigl(-1,-\frac12\bigr)$.
+At $x=\frac12$ we have $F_1\Bigl(y;x,\midthree\Bigr)=\bigl(\frac12-y\bigr)\Bigl(F_1'\Bigl(y;x,\midthree\Bigr)+1+2\alpha\Bigr)/3$.
+Consequently the values of $F_1\Bigl(y;\frac12,\midthree\Bigr)$ at the turning points are $\mp\sqrt{-(1+2\alpha)^3/108}$, and the corresponding values of $F_1\Bigl(y;\frac12,\midthree\Bigr)$ are given by $(1+\alpha)\bigl(x-\frac12\bigr)\mp\sqrt{-(1+2\alpha)^3/108}$.
+It follows that there are multiple roots if and only if $\bigl| x-\frac12\bigr|\leq\sqrt{\frac{-(1+2\alpha)^3}{108(1+\alpha)}}$; write $s=s(\alpha)$ for this quantity.
 Note that $s<\frac12$ if and only if $\alpha>-\frac78$.

-Figure \ref{Fig_2} plots $F_1(y;x,\midthree)$ against $y\in[0,1]$ for the value $\alpha=-\frac{3}{4}$ and $x=\frac12\pm s$, and Figure \ref{Fig_4} plots the roots of $F_1(y;x,\midthree)$ against $x\in[0,1]$.
-There is exactly one real root when $x\in\{[0,\frac{9+\sqrt{6}}{18})\cup(\frac{9-\sqrt{6}}{18},1]\}$ and three real roots when $x\in[\frac{9-\sqrt{6}}{18},\frac{9+\sqrt{6}}{18}]$.
+Figure \ref{Fig_2} plots $F_1\Bigl(y;x,\midthree\Bigr)$ against $y\in[0,1]$ for the value $\alpha=-\frac{3}{4}$ and $x=\frac12\pm s$, and Figure \ref{Fig_4} plots the roots of $F_1\Bigl(y;x,\midthree\Bigr)$ against $x\in[0,1]$.
+There is exactly one real root when $x\in\Bigl\{\Bigl[0,\frac{9+\sqrt{6}}{18}\Bigr)\cup\Bigl(\frac{9-\sqrt{6}}{18},1\Bigr]\Bigr\}$ and three real roots when $x\in\Bigl[\frac{9-\sqrt{6}}{18},\frac{9+\sqrt{6}}{18}\Bigr]$.

 In this setting, Theorem \ref{main1} becomes the following. \begin{thm} For a fixed location $x\in(0,1)$, the random variable $\Psi_n(x)$ converges pointwise as $n\to\infty$ almost surely to the following limits.